 Here’s what we learned:

-The first was Egyptian themed and featured hordes of mummified enemies, the odd giant scorpion and a sword-wielding pharaoh.
+One level was Egyptian themed and featured hordes of mummified enemies, the odd giant scorpion and a sword-wielding pharaoh.

-In the second we faced down an undead pirate captain with a sarcastic attitude, who’d set up camp in an expansive subterranean cave system with boobie traps and pirate cronies.
+Then in another, we faced down an undead pirate captain with a sarcastic attitude, who’d set up camp in an expansive subterranean cave system with boobie traps and pirate cronies.

 Never having had the patience to get a 100% achievement score in a game, I failed to find all of the hidden relics or solve all of the puzzles.